gnanashekar2004/ES60011-AMLBS/Assignment 1/README.md

 ## NAME: POLA GNANA SHEKAR
 ## ROLL NO: 21CS10052

-# Assignment 1 - Exploratory Data Analysis and Classification
+# Assignment 1 - Heart Disease prediction using Exploratory Data Analysis and Classification
 This project explores a dataset using Python, pandas, and scikit-learn.
 The dataset, named `framingham.csv`, contains information related to heart disease risk factors and outcomes.
 The project involves data preprocessing, exploratory data analysis (EDA), and classification tasks.

 # Dependencies/ Requirements